-10 Top-Rated Tourist Attractions in Regensburg
+14 Top-Rated Attractions & Things to Do in Regensburg

 Regensburg lies at the most northerly point in the course of the Danube, where it's joined by the River Regen and navigable all the way to the Black Sea.
-Long an important trade and cultural center, Regensburg's medieval townscape - now a UNESCO World Heritage Site - is made up of numerous churches and fine old aristocratic houses from the 13th and 14th centuries.
-Regensburg is also a popular river cruise destination, with excursion ships sailing the local waterways and beyond.
-Visitors are also drawn to this historic city for its wonderful cathedral, its Roman remains, and its location at the doorstep of the Black Forest and other attractions in southern Germany.
+Long an important trade and cultural center, Regensburg's medieval Old Town - now a UNESCO World Heritage Site - is made up of lovely churches and fine old aristocratic houses from the 13th and 14th centuries.
+You can explore its many old streets and fine historic buildings as part of a self-guided walking tour, details of which can be found in tourist information centers.

 See also: Where to Stay in Regensburg

-Near the Stone Bridge in Regensburg lies the Domplatz, the Cathedral Square, for centuries the hub of the city.
-The 13th-century Cathedral of St. Peter, with its two 105-meter-high spires and magnificent west front dating from 1395-1440, is the finest Gothic church in Bavaria.
-Its spacious interior is of great beauty, its most notable features being its superb 14th-century stained glass and the figures of the Annunciation from 1280 on the two western piers of the crossing.
+Located near the Stone Bridge in Old Town Regensburg lies the Domplatz, the Cathedral Square, for centuries the hub of the city.
+The 13th-century Cathedral of St. Peter (Regensburger Dom), with its two 105-meter-high spires and magnificent west front dating from 1395-1440, is the finest Gothic church in Bavaria.
+Its spacious interior is of great beauty, its most notable features being its superb 13th- and 14th-century stained glass and the figures of the Annunciation from 1280 on the two western piers of the crossing.

 Address: Domplatz 1, 93047 Regensburg